Lemoncode/webpack-by-sample/version 4/02 fx/01 react/README.md

 ## Prerequisites

-You will need to have [Node.js](https://nodejs.org/en/) installed in your computer.
-If you want to follow this step guide you will need to take sample _03 SASS_ as starting point.
+You need to have [Node.js](https://nodejs.org/en/) installed in your computer.
+If you want to follow this step guide you need to take sample _03 SASS_ as starting point.

 ## Steps